 Of course, the most important thing to remember is to have fun!
 Summer vacation is a great time to kick back and enjoy life.
 Watch some television, play video games, build something out of Legos, explore the world around you.
 Board games are another great activity to do.
 These can be done with their friends or family.
 There are many board games out there to choose from.
 Some of our favorites are the Game Of Life, Catan, Barrel Of Monkeys, and Tiddlywinks.

 The key to having a good summer is all about balance.
 Kids don’t want to spend their entire summer doing school work, but they also need to get away from the screens.
+After all, before you know it, it will be back to school time.
 I know it can be a struggle some days, telling your child to turn off the television or stop playing video games so that they can go do something learning-based, but it will be worth it in the long run.
-Just remember, don’t restrict these things to the summertime These activities can and should be done all year round.
+Just remember, don’t restrict these things to the summertime.
+These activities can and should be done all year round.